skillcadet/blog/_drafts/2025-03-03-Porting-a-node-manager-to-python.md

 Around this time there was a new release (3.0.9) of the antnode binary, so I updated the server's base location and let the system roll those changes to the colony.

 Then things started to go awry.
-The new version uses 30% more resources than that previous versions, causing the system to go over it's resource limit and stop, but not remove nodes because the system is not having disk pressure.
+The new version uses 30% more resources than the previous versions, causing the system to go over it's resource limit and stop, but not remove nodes because the system is not having disk pressure.

 The first step was to lower the nodecap to get to a reasonable amount of nodes.
 This required dropping from 200 to 130.
 This allowed the remaining nodes to upgrade.